Keep your Home and Family Safe

 ** http://theconversation.com/how-a-bushfire-can-destroy-a-home-110795

-Insurance and Membership Services Limited ABN 59 057 159 743, AR No 246235 trading as COTA Insurance arranges this insurance as agent for the insurer Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL No. 234708.
+Disclaimer: Insurance and Membership Services Limited, ABN 59 057 159 743 AR Number 246235 trading as COTA Insurance arranges this insurance as agent for the insurer Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL No 234708.
 We do not provide any advice based on any consideration of your objectives, financial situation or needs.
-Terms, conditions, limits and exclusions apply.
-Before making a decision, please consider the relevant Product Disclosure Statement available from www.cota.com.au.
-If you purchase this insurance, we will receive a commission that is a percentage of the premium, paid for each policy ranging from 0.3% to 30%.
-Allianz also pays us a percentage of the profit which exceeds the agreed profit threshold for Home (excluding flood), Landlord (excluding flood), Motor and Caravan and Trailer policies arranged by us or renewed with Allianz in each calendar year, provided that the agreed premium threshold is met for these products.
-Additionally, we receive a marketing allowance from Allianz every 2 months, which is a percentage of the total premium earned on these policies in the previous 2 months.
+Policy terms, conditions, limits and exclusions apply.
+Before making a decision, please consider the relevant Product Disclosure Statement available from cota.com.au.
+The relevant Target Market Determination is available by calling 1300 1300 50.
+If you purchase this insurance, we will receive a commission that is a percentage of the premium.
 Ask us for more details before we provide you with services.

 Notes: